boyrazcan33/therapy_app_frontend/README.md

-# onn_joy`s dummy
+# onn_joy`s beta

-It is the dummy version to buil real app and to understand my mistakes
+It is the beta version to buil real app and to understand my mistakes